List of poker variants: Five-O poker

 Five-O Poker is a heads-up poker variant in which both players must play five hands of five cards simultaneously.
 Four of the five cards in each hand are face-up.
 Once all five hands are down, there is a single round of betting.
 The winner is determined by matching each hand to the corresponding hand of the opponent.
 The player with the stronger poker hand in three (or more) out of the five columns, wins, unless a player folds on a bet that was made.
 If a player beats their opponent with all five hands, this is called a “Five-O” win.

 Chinese poker

-Chinese poker is a 2-4 player poker game with thirteen cards.
-The idea is to make three poker hands with increasing rank : two with five cards and one with three cards.
+Chinese poker is a 2- to 4-player poker game with thirteen cards.
+The idea is to make three poker hands with increasing rank: two with five cards and one with three cards.
 If one of the hands does not adhere to increasing rank (i.e. is mis-set), the hand is declared dead and results in some sort of penalty.

 Kuhn poker

-Kuhn poker, using a three card deck, is more of game theory problem than an actual game people play, but it can be played by two players.
+Kuhn poker, using a three card deck, is more of a game theory problem than an actual game people play, but it can be played by two players.